 The first researcher was Dr. Arthur Guyton.
 By using an engineering approach to model and simulate all the factors influencing blood pressure, Dr. Guyton (1) was able to show that constriction of the resistance blood vessels only had a short term rise in blood pressure.
 This was the “flight or fright” type of elevation.
 To have a long term rise in blood pressure, there had to be a change in the way the kidneys responded to blood pressure.

 The kidneys respond to blood pressure by regulating blood volume.
 They do this by controlling how much sodium they pull back out of the urine.
 A certain amount of water must accompany the sodium.

 If the blood volume flowing through the kidneys is too great the kidney cells will excrete sodium and the water that must accompany it.
 If the blood volume is too little, kidney cells pull back sodium and water into the blood.
 Sodium then passes from the blood into the fluid that sits around all our cells.
 And from there it passes into the cell.
 This sodium and water causes problems in all three locations.

 The Model That Puts It All Together

-Dr. Guyton's associate, Dr. Young, used this same systems approach with computer simulations to study the interactions of various hormones and the kidneys (2).
+Dr. Guyton's associates, Dr. Young and Dr. Hall, used this same systems approach with computer simulations to study the interactions of various hormones and the kidneys (2).
 This work showed how potassium and sodium interact with renin, angiotensin and aldosterone, the three main hormones affecting hypertension.
-From experiments they performed, Dr. Young and his associates derived a mathematical model.
+From experiments they performed, these doctors and their associates derived a mathematical model.
 After coming up with this theoretical model, they tested the model with further experiments.